Djab Wurrung Heritage Protection Embassy

-The Djab Wurrung Heritage Protection Embassy or Djab Wurrung Embassy was an activist space from 2018-2021 that comprised three camps near Buangor, Victoria.
+The Djab Wurrung Heritage Protection Embassy or Djab Wurrung Embassy was an activist space from 2018 to 2021 that comprised three camps near Buangor, Victoria.
 The Embassy's goal was to block the Victorian Government from destroying sacred birthing trees and advocate for Aboriginal sovereignty and land rights.
 The Embassy was led by Djab Wurrung people and received visitors and support from First Nations people and the broader community.
 The sites of the Embassy were dismantled during arrests in 2020, during which the 'Directions Tree' was destroyed.

 Background

 Several sacred trees were scheduled to be destroyed by VicRoads to make way for the reduplication of the Western Highway.
 The upgrade was announced in 2013 and would run Ballarat and Stawell.

 The Embassy was not against the highway improvements, but wanted to be consulted and did not want the trees destroyed.

 VicRoads stated that over a seven-year period there had been more than 100 crashes on the highway between Ballarat and Stawell – 11 people had died and more than 50 were seriously injured.
 However, the upgrade was criticised for only taking three minutes off the drive.

 The designation of the camps as an embassy emphasised sovereignty and called back to the history of the Aboriginal Tent Embassy.
 In one interview, a lead activist at the Embassy stated "what we have done here is a reclamation of our sacred land under the rule of sovereignty."